On a generalization of affinoid varieties

-\begin{prop} Let $A = \limind A_i$ be a bornological algebra with well defined spectrum whose system morphisms are injective, then $A^\circ$ is a closed submonoid of $A$.
-So, if $A$ is semi-complete then also $A^\circ$ is semi-complete. \begin{proof} Combining the previous two lemmas. \end{proof} \end{prop}
+\begin{prop} Let $A = \underset{i \in I} \limind A_i$ be a bornological m-algebra which satisfies the same hypothesis of lemma \ref{lemma_ind_pb}, then $A^\circ$ is a closed submonoid of $A$.
+So, if $A$ is semi-complete then also $A^\circ$ is semi-complete. \end{prop} \begin{proof} It is enough to combine last two lemmas. \end{proof}